 She just smiled.

 "Not a very well thought out plan, I suppose."
 Frankie laughed.
-The laugh seemed to fill him.
+The laugh seemed to fill him with a warm, fluttering feeling.
 It was the kind of laugh that made you want to laugh as well, even if the situation wasn't even remotely funny.
 However, for someone like him, laughing at something other than the pure pain of others was pretty much impossible.

 "Thanks!" she remarked, giving him a small wave goodbye before shuffling out to head to what was her right.
-The word filled Tom with some kind of other feeling.
+The word filled Tom with some kind of other kind of gooey feeling he was not used to.
 He had heard it somewhere before.
 Not just anybody's "thanks", her thanks.
 How was that possible?
 Why couldn't he remember?
 He dropped the notion in seconds, figuring it was pointless to try and solve it.
-Even if he did, it certainly had no meaning.
+Even if he did, it certainly had no meaning to it.
 I mean, for all he knew, he saw her on the streets one day and picked up her dropped handkerchief, or something else positively trivial.
 It didn't matter.
 Tom had just gone back to reading and read about a paragraph, when the door suddenly burst open again.

 "I never got your name."
 Frankie added.
 She had rushed back just for that, to learn his name.
 She had acted as if it was the most important thing in the world.
 His common name.